 Kossi Agassa was his favourite

-One of the lesser known facts about Hugo Ekitike.
-Given how well meshed Ekitike was in Reims, it makes sense for his favourite player to be a Reims hero.
+One of the lesser-known facts about Hugo Ekitike.
+Given how well-meshed Ekitike was in Reims, it makes sense for his favourite player to be a Reims hero.
 Agassa was the goalkeeper for the club during 2008-16, making close to 200 appearances.
 Nicknamed as “magic hands,” Agassa’s name was the first that Ekitike could remember.

 Remembers the small moments

-Not only Agassa, there was another special moment from his youth days that Ekitike remembers fondly.
+Not only Agassa, but there was also another special moment from his youth days that Ekitike remembers fondly.
 It was when Swiss player Jordy Siebatcheu scored a famous goal against PSG in 2015.
 He celebrated his goal with all the young graduates in the stands, with Ekitike being one of them.
 Therefore, it is clear that the forward carries a high level of devotion and respect towards the club.

 His own harshest critic